ChathuraMalinga/Wordpress-Code-Snippets/README.md

 **This is an experimental space**

-This repository containes Class file that can be used as library in you worpress project,
+This repository containes Class files that can be used as libraries in you worpress project,